Shengy10/Shengy10.github.io/_pages/about.md

 # 📝 Professional Experience
 ------
--TPC Member at IEEE Computer Society Annual Symposium on VLSI (ISLVLSI 2024) -Major Organizer of 1st ESFair Challenge at ESWEEK 2023
+-TPC Member at IEEE Computer Society Annual Symposium on VLSI (ISLVLSI 2024)

+-Major Organizer of 1st ESFair Challenge at ESWEEK 2023

- One of the major organizers for ‘Classification Track: Fair and Intelligent Embedded System Challenge (ESFair)’, at the first Tiny and Fair ML Design Contest, co-located at the Embedded Systems Week (ESWEEK) 2023.
+ One of the major organizers for the ‘Classification Track: Fair and Intelligent Embedded System Challenge (ESFair)’, at the first Tiny and Fair ML Design Contest, co-located at the Embedded Systems Week (ESWEEK) 2023.
 ESFair’23 was sponsored by the Council on Electronic Design Automation (CEDA).
 23 Teams from over 20 organizations participated in ESFair’23.

 # 🔥 News
+- *2024.09*: &nbsp;🎉🎉 Tutorial on Novel Toolkits toward AI for Science on Resource-Constrained Computing Systems at ESWEEK 2024
 - *2024.07*: &nbsp;🎉🎉 Two papers are accepted by MICCAI 2024
 - *2024.06*: We give the tutorial of [Deep Learning Techniques for Wave-Based Imaging](https://junhuanyang.github.io/Computational-Wave-Imaging/) at [SIAM 2024](https://www.siam.org/conferences/cm/program/minitutorials/is24-minitutorials)
 - *2024.02*: &nbsp;🎉🎉 One paper is accepted by DAC 2024